Privacy Policy

 We now rely solely on the donations via the LiveMass website to cover our costly streaming expenses each month.
 But by making the app free it makes it available to everyone.

-Version 6 also changes the back end of the code to allow for more broadcast locations and it incorporates the multiple locations who have been streaming on the website, incorporating the St Corona Project as a seamless part of iMass.
+Version 6 also changed the back end of the code to allow for more broadcast locations and it incorporates the multiple locations who have been streaming on the website, incorporating the St Corona Project as a seamless part of iMass.